 Nano-encapsulation is the process of trapping extremely small particles within a coating or matrix.
 More specifically it is a technique in which small particles or droplets of a solid, liquid, or gas is entrapped within another substance.
 In its simplest form a microcapsule is a small sphere with a uniform shell around it; this sphere can range in size from a few nanometers to a few micrometers.
 Many microcapsules however bear little resemblance to their simplest form.
 In many cases the microcapsule will have multiple walls and the core may be a crystal, a jagged adsorbent particle, an emulsion, a suspension of solids, or even a suspension of smaller microcapsules.

 Liquid compositions of liposome formulations are not widely used.
 This is due to the instability of phospholipids in high temperature and low pH, formulation of liposomes with a long shelf life at room temperature cannot be developed.
-All the liquid liposome formulations that are developed in pharmaceutical industry have to be kept refrigerated.
-One way to get around this problem is by using an innovative microencapsulation technologies.
-Freeze drying proliposomes and storing the liposomal formulation in a powdered form stops lipid degradation and destabilization.
+All the liquid liposome formulations that are developed in the pharmaceutical industry have to be kept refrigerated.
+One way to get around this problem is by using an innovative microencapsulation technology.
+Freeze-drying proliposomes and storing the liposomal formulation in a powdered form stops lipid degradation and destabilization.
 The process increases the shelf-life of the lipid and allows the product to be stored at room temperature.
-Additionally, by packaging the freeze dried material in powder release caps the consumer can easily make the final liposome by simply releasing the contents into water when they are ready to consume it.
+Additionally, by packaging the freeze-dried material in powder release caps the consumer can easily make the final liposome by simply releasing the contents into water when they are ready to consume it.